Maple177/finetune_relation_extraction/README.md

 - :bulb: by default best checkpoints of all runs will be saved under /models/.../run_i ($i$=1,...,ensemble_size), but this may take too much disk space.
 Set --do_not_save_all_models to save only the best checkpoint of the current run (if you do not need fine-tuned model weights for each run).

-- more details about fine-tuning options:
+- get more details about fine-tuning options:
 ```
 python3 main.py --help
 ```